-Recently I’ve got a message with a question about the CV of a referee in Letter of Recommendation.
-It is not too frequent.
+Recently I’ve got a message with a question about the Letter of Recommendation which is not too frequent.
+It was about a CV of the referee in Letter of Recommendation.
 That is why I decided to pay more attention to it in my Tier 1 Exceptional Talent Visa blog.
 Hence, today we will speak about the CV of a person who will sign your Letter of Recommendation

 Question: “I have a question regarding recommendation letters.
-Should I get a recommendation letter from my seniors via email?
-They can send me a self-signed scanned copy of the letter attached as a pdf document without company letterhead paper.
-Or is there any other better way to get this done?
+Should I get a recommendation letter from my seniors via email where they send me a self-signed scanned copy of the letter attached as a pdf document without company letterhead paper or is there any other better way to get this done?
 Also, if attaching CV’s of the recommenders is a must, can I use their LinkedIn CV’s for this purpose?”

 One of the most convenient methods of sending you a signed Letter of Recommendation is via email.
 Hence, PDF made out of the scanned copy of a signed letter is a completely appropriate document.
 Preferably, this document has to be scanned in colour (and printed by you in colour too).
 Hence, this is the way is highly welcome.